 4. "Welcome to the team, <employee name>!
 We're impressed by your knowledge of and experience in sales, and we look forward to working with you on new projects.
 Thanks for joining us!"

 5. "Welcome aboard, <employee name>!
-We brought you on board because we saw the enthusiastic leadership streak in you.
+We brought you onboard because we saw the enthusiastic leadership streak in you.
 We look forward to having you head our new projects!"

 In the words of Oprah Winfrey, “The brain, like our heart, loves recognition, appreciation, and encouragement.”

-Help a college graduate feel welcome with these short welcome messages for new employees
+Help a college graduate feel welcome with these short welcome messages

 You would know how intimidating it can be for a young graduate to step into an office for the first time.
-A friendly welcome message can help them settle in better and feel free enough to try new things at their job.
+A friendly welcome note can help them settle in better and feel free enough to try new things at their job.

 6. "Thank you for joining us, <employee name>!
 We look forward to helping you learn and grow with us as a team.
 Do feel free to come to any of us for help whenever you need it - we're here for you!"